 SENIOR LIVING – CHERIE HENRY–Each week, Americans of all ages tuned in to watch sensational, witty and compassionate episodes of the 80’s Golden Girls sitcom.
 Those ladies lived their senior years under the same roof, helping, caring and engaging each other and their viewers.
-Fast forward 30 years and shared senior home care is making a resurgence in our society.
+Fast forward 30 years and shared senior home care and retirement home services are making a resurgence in our society.

 There are numerous benefits to shared housing and several agencies are recognizing and promoting them to their clients.
 An agency can be of invaluable assistance as they vet the potential roommates and homeowners to ensure a good fit and safety to both parties through an application process.

-Still not sure if shared housing is right for you?
+Still not sure if shared housing and senior living is right for you?
 Consider the following:

 Affordability – shared costs within the household can assist a homeowner to retain and continue to maintain their home with financial and perhaps physical assets of their tenant.